developergakuo/mlops_with_sagemaker_pipelines/README.md

 ## MLOps with SageMaker Pipelines
 This repository contains two Jupyter notebooks that demonstrate the use of Amazon SageMaker Pipelines for building and deploying machine learning models.
+The dataset used in the training pipeline customer churn dataset.
+Customer churn refers to the phenomenon where customers stop doing business with a company or service.
+Churn prediction aims to identify customers who are likely to leave the company so that proactive measures can be taken to retain them.

 The two pipelines covered are:

 - Training Pipeline
 - Inference Pipeline